Urge incontinence Treatment in Sarasota, FL

 Sometimes known as an overactive bladder, urge incontinence has the potential to completely disrupt a person’s life.
 The frequent need to urinate, sometimes at inopportune moments, can lead to a loss of confidence, sleep and even intimacy with a partner.
 An overactive bladder becomes categorized as urge incontinence when this issue causes a person to involuntarily leak urine.

-Dr. Daniel Kaplon provides comprehensive testing and treatment for urge urinary incontinence at his office in Sarasota.
-Learn more about urge urinary incontinence and call (941) 917-5400 to schedule your appointment with Dr. Kaplon today.
+Dr. Daniel Kaplon provides comprehensive testing and treatment for urge incontinence at his urology clinic in Sarasota, FL.
+If you are experiencing symptoms of urge incontinence and would like to speak with a specialist, please call (941) 917-5400 and request an appointment with Dr. Kaplon today.

 Overactive Bladder & Urge Incontinence Symptoms